-Prepare older people for the unique challenges of wintertime weather.
+Help older people prepare for power outages and more unique challenges of wintertime weather.

-During the winter months, ice, snow and cold temperatures can make life challenging for everyone.
+During the winter months, ice, snow and cold temperatures can make life challenging for anyone.
 Slippery sidewalks and cold weather can cause a wide range of injuries and illnesses -- especially for seniors.